 The Good Road

 The Good Road I and The Good Road II are COCC college-prep courses offered in local high schools that prepare Native American students for success in high school, college and beyond.
-Each class is held for 10 weeks and allows students to earn a college credit.
+Each class allows students to earn a college credit.
 Through a dynamic curriculum, The Good Road emphasizes academic success strategies, leadership development and cultural knowledge and pride.
 The classes will also introduce students to college resources, scholarship writing and financial literacy for success in college or wherever their paths may lead.

 The goal of The Good Road is to encourage Native American youth to graduate from high school and pursue higher education, and ultimately, obtain a rewarding career and contribute to their communities.
+Students come out of The Good Road with pride in who they are and ready to bring this confidence into the college setting.
 The program offers a hands-on curriculum that integrates leadership, college preparation and culturally-relevant themes for Native American students.

 Cross Cultural Communication